Hafez al-Assad government

 The Hafez al-Assad Government ruled Syria from 1970 to 1971.
-The Cabinet of Syria lead by then-Prime Minister Hafez al-Assad.
-This government was the 55th since Syria gained independence from the Ottoman Empire in 1918 and was the first during presidency of Ahmad al-Khatib.
+The Cabinet of Syria was led by then-Prime Minister Hafez al-Assad.
+This government was the 76th since Syria gained independence from the Ottoman Empire in 1918 and was the first during presidency of Ahmad al-Khatib.

 It was formed 21 November 1970 and was dissolved 3 April 1971.